 Program of Study

-Before officially declaring a BFA Design & Production major, each first-year student entering the BU School of Theatre is admitted into the First Year Design & Production Core.
+Before officially declaring a BFA Design & Production major, each first year student entering the BU School of Theatre is admitted into the First Year Design & Production Core.
 The First Year Core experience establishes a base vocabulary that serves as the foundation for a student’s progression into their chosen BFA degree program.
 In addition, the First Year Core is designed to provide an appropriate context for faculty evaluation of each student’s strengths, interests, and potential for success in the upper years of training.
 At the end of the first year, each student will declare a BFA major; these decisions are reviewed and mentored by members of the School of Theatre faculty before a student is officially enrolled in their BFA program.

-Training includes a rigorous curriculum, production opportunities, and collaboration with regional theatres.
-Costume design majors are regularly mentored by working professional faculty and advisors through their weekly seminars, hands-on, in-process production advising, and end-of-semester conferences.
-Examples of courses include costume construction, figure drawing, history of costume, intro to textiles, and fabric dyeing, among others.
+Training includes a rigorous curriculum, production opportunities, and collaboration with theatre professionals.
+Costume production majors are regularly mentored by working professional faculty and advisors through their weekly seminars, hands-on, in-process production advising, and end-of-semester conferences.
+The average class size ranges from 8 to 10 students.

 Costume design students also participate in SOT’s annual Theatre Showcase that takes place in Boston or New York City.
 The event serves as a celebration of the graduating class and the group’s formal introduction to the professional theatre community.